pingcap/docs-cn/system-variables.md

 ### tidb_capture_plan_baselines <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL
-- Default value: off
+- Default value: OFF
 - This variable is used to control whether to enable the [baseline capturing](/sql-plan-management.md#baseline-capturing) feature.
 This feature depends on the statement summary, so you need to enable the statement summary before you use baseline capturing.
 - After this feature is enabled, the historical SQL statements in the statement summary are traversed periodically, and bindings are automatically created for SQL statements that appear at least twice.

 ### tidb_check_mb4_value_in_utf8

 - Scope: INSTANCE
-- Default value: 1, indicating check the validity of UTF-8 data.
-This default behavior is compatible with MySQL.
+- Default value: ON
-- This variable is used to set whether to check the validity of UTF-8 data.
+- This variable is used to enforce that the `utf8` character set only stores values from the [Basic Multilingual Plane (BMP)](https://en.wikipedia.org/wiki/Plane_\(Unicode\)#Basic_Multilingual_Plane).
+To store characters outside the BMP, it is recommended to use the `utf8mb4` character set.
-- To upgrade an earlier version (TiDB v2.1.1 or earlier), you may need to disable this option.
-Otherwise, you can successfully write invalid strings in an earlier version but fail to do this in a later version, because there is no data validity check in the earlier version.
+- You might need to disable this option when upgrading your cluster from an earlier version of TiDB where the `utf8` checking was more relaxed.
 For details, see [FAQs After Upgrade](/faq/upgrade-faq.md).

 ### tidb_checksum_table_concurrency